jeansebastien-gaultier/MScADS_Hackathon/README.md

 - After attempting to run various different LLM and embedding, we have decided to stay with the CohereAI and HuggingFace BGE embedding for the final deployment.

  ## Conclusion
+ - THE FINAL CODE IS IN THE FINAL FOLDER.
+The folder includes the code for the RAG model and the streamlit app.
+I am content with the work I have produced, I believe there is a lot that can be optimized and upgraded in the future.
+I really appreciated the opportunity to work on this Hackathon (even if I was by myself), because I believe it allowed me to do a lot of research on a subject that is also part of my Capstone Project.
+I believe there are a lot of things that I would want to add to my work so far, I started reading about RAPTOR (for high-level questions and I thought was interesting).